Taylor Lautner

 Date of Birth: February 11, 1992

-Ethnicity: Swiss-German, German, English, Dutch, Scottish, distant French, Irish, and Welsh, likely 1/128th African-American
+Ethnicity: English, Dutch, German, Austrian, Swiss-German, Scottish, distant French, Irish, and Welsh, likely 1/128th African-American

 Taylor Lautner is an American actor, model, and martial artist.
 He is known for his starring role in the Twilight films, playing Jacob Black, a Native American werewolf of the Quileute tribe.
 On the show Scream Queens, he played the son of a black father and a white mother.
 He has also featured in the films The Adventures of Sharkboy and Lavagirl in 3-D, Cheaper by the Dozen 2, Valentine’s Day, Abduction, Grown Ups 2, Tracers, The Ridiculous 6, Run the Tide, and Home Team, and the show Cuckoo.

-Taylor’s documented ancestry includes English, Swiss-German, German, including Sudeten German; Dutch, Scottish, distant French, Irish, and Welsh, and likely 1/128th African-American, the latter through his maternal great-great-great-great-grandfather James Siscoe/Sisco, who appears to have been black/mixed-race black.
+Taylor’s documented ancestry includes English, Dutch, Swiss-German, German, including Sudeten German; Austrian, Scottish, distant French, Irish, and Welsh, and likely 1/128th African-American, the latter through his maternal great-great-great-great-grandfather James Siscoe/Sisco, who appears to have been black/mixed-race black.
 He has Canadian-born ancestors.
+At least three of his grandparents are Mayflower descendants, his paternal grandmother and maternal grandparents.
 A picture of Taylor with his parents and sister can be seen here.
 Taylor was raised in Hudsonville, near Grand Rapids, and later Santa Clarita, California.

 On June 24, 2005, Taylor stated of his ancestry: